lino-framework/welfare/docs/specs/finan.rst

     >>> from etgen.html import E
     >>> from lino.api.doctest import *

-This document describes specific aspecs of *financial vouchers* in :ref:`welfare`, as implemented by the :mod:`lino_welfare.lib.finan` plugin.
+This document describes specific aspects of *financial vouchers* in :ref:`welfare`, as implemented by the :mod:`lino_welfare.lib.finan` plugin.